TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedvssretryableerror.md

 #  CBPSourceSnapshotFailedVSSRetryableError

 <!--issueDescription-->
-We have identified that your backup operation failed because of an issue on the VSS service
+We have identified that your backup operation failed because of an issue on the VSS service.
 <!--/issueDescription-->

 ## **Recommended Steps**